Sunday, September 28, 2014

 Christopher Greaves Paris_HPIM8920.JPG

-A bit of detail of the church.
+A detail of the church.

 Christopher Greaves Paris_HPIM8921.JPG